broadinstitute/SignatureAnalyzer-GPU/README.md

 $ python SignatureAnalyzer-GPU.py --data data_matrix --max_iter=100000 --output_file output_file_stem --prior_on_W L1 --prior_on_H L2
 ```
 Data should be formatted NxM where M is the number of channels and N is the number of samples

+# Perform a parameter search or perform multiple restarts